Cosmology from a gauge induced gravity: Cosmology

 The effective theory of gravity briefly described in the last section provides us a rich cosmological scenario.
 As will be shown, there are three distinctive regimes which, if properly connected, could outline the evolution of the universe from energies close to the Planck energy up to the $\si{\mega\electronvolt}$ scale where the SCM nucleosynthesis took place.

 At the present analysis, we will use the term cosmological model for the evolution of a homogeneous and isotropic metric according to the field equations \eqref{eq:eq_mov1} and \eqref{eq:eq_mov2}.
 The matter content will be assumed to have negligible spin contribution and be represented as non-interacting fluids.
 In addition, in order to have a Riemannian spacetime, we will disregard torsion effects, i.e. the torsion 2-form will be assumed everywhere zero, $T^\mathfrak{a}(x)=0$.
+To make that explicit in the equations, all torsionless geometrical quantities will be denoted with the symbol $\circ{}$ upon them.

 The energy scale of our cosmological model has a wide range of validity.
 Thus, we need to account for the QFT contribution to the cosmological constant.
 The net effect of this contribution is a change only in the cosmological constant term $\Lambda\rightarrow\tilde{\Lambda}=\Lambda+\Lambda_{\mathrm{QFT}}$ leaving intact the factor $1/\Lambda$ in the curvature square term (see last section and \cite{Sobreiro:2011hb,Assimos:2013eua}).
 Thus, our cosmological model will be based on the action